hilbix/mcfriend/README.md

 - Main programming is done with signs.
 - And in future:
   - Books
-  - and possibly loadable javascript modules
+  - and possibly loadable Javascript modules

 > Currently everything is hardcoded, in future this should become more customizable, but I cannot promise anything.